Google Home Mini 2: What we want to see

-Right now, the Google Home Mini is the cheapest way to buy into Google’s smart home ecosystem while still having full use of its pioneering Assistant at under $50 (£49 / AU$79), and its enjoyed largely positive reviews - except for the sound quality, which seems to have suffered as a result of the smart speakers small stature.
+Right now, the Google Home Mini is the cheapest way to buy into Google’s smart home ecosystem while still having full use of its pioneering Assistant at under $50 (£49 / AU$79), and it has enjoyed largely positive reviews – except for the sound quality, which seems to have suffered as a result of the smart speakers' small stature.

-Although it’s unclear whether the Google Pixel event on October 9 will see the launch of a new Google Home Mini, there are a few things we would like to see in the Google Home Mini 2 should we be lucky enough to get a new model tomorrow:
+Although it’s unclear whether the Google Pixel event on October 9 will see the launch of a new Google Home Mini, there are a few things we'd like to see in the Google Home Mini 2 should we be lucky enough to get a new model tomorrow.

 More powerful sound performance

-The main issue we found with the original Google Home Mini is that the sound was less than powerful, which meant it wasn’t particularly suitable as a standalone speaker, and was more suited to being a desk buddy.
+The main issue we found with the original Google Home Mini is that the sound wasn't the most powerful, which meant it wasn’t particularly suitable as a standalone speaker, and was more suited to being a desk buddy.

-Google could rectify this by adding some separate tweeters to add clarity to the treble frequencies, making the overall sound a little crisper, plus enabling a fuller, 360 degree soundstage, which we will look at in more detail next.
+Google could rectify this by adding some separate tweeters to add clarity to the treble frequencies, making the overall sound a little crisper, plus enabling a fuller, 360-degree soundstage, which we'll look at in more detail next.

 Better bass